 Ditch Bag: People who travel offshore should have a ditch bag.
 A ditch bag contains things you will need if there is a worst case and you have to abandon ship.
-This is not something you will usually need for small boats on lakes and rivers, but is still a good idea.
+This is not something you will usually need for small boats on lakes and rivers, but is still a good item to have.
 But you will not need as many things.
 The typical contents of a ditch bag are good knife, braided cord, an orange rescue streamer or flag, a strobe, preferably one that signals SOS, flares, a signal mirror, sunscreen, sea sick pills, and a bag that floats and won't leak.
 There are other necessaries.
-See http://www.boatingmag.com/boatingsafety/node/1071
+See https://www.boatingmag.com/photos/ditch-bag-essentials

 Copyright 2014 newboatbuilders.com All Rights Reserved Revised 10/18/2018